A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Conclusions

+We find a combination of up to three features with different types can already saturate the predictive power.
+Theoretically, the combination of one global feature related to halo/galaxy mass or size, another feature reflecting the halo assembly history and a third morphological feature such as galaxy concentration, can lead to scores very close to the case when all available halo and galaxy features calculated in 3-dimensions are used.
+Observationally, the combination of galaxy stellar mass, galaxy size and a third feature reflecting galaxy morphology can lead to scores very similar to the case when all observable features are used.
+For more massive galaxies, stellar mass can be replaced by the line-of-sight velocity dispersion, and the morphological feature can be replaced by galaxy $g-r$ colour.

 When all available halo and galaxy features calculated in 3-dimensions are used, the RF learning outcome gives a small amount of scatter, with an average RMSE of 0.068 in $f_\mathrm{acc}$.
+If using the combination of three features quantifying galaxy size, assembly history and morphology, the RMSE is already as small as 0.072.
 On the other hand, when only observable galaxy features calculated in projection are used, the bias is still negligible, except for the low-mass end.
 However, the scatter is significantly increased, with the average RMSE of $f_\mathrm{acc}$ increasing to 0.104, which shows only weak dependence on stellar mass.
 Nevertheless, if compared with the case when only stellar mass is used for training and prediction, the inclusion of other observable galaxy features can indeed help to decrease the amount of scatter by $\sim$20\%.
+If using the combination of three observable features quantifying galaxy stellar mass, size and morphology, the RMSE is already as small as 0.119.

 To understand what is the best we can achieve with current observations, we tried to use the entire projected stellar mass density profile, surface brightness profiles in $gri$-bands, the velocity and velocity dispersion profiles, the density fluctuation at different radii and the axis ratio of the galaxy as input features.
 We found velocity dispersions are more important than the surface density profiles, while the mean velocities are the least important.
 It turns out that the scatter in the learning outcome is only slightly improved by $\sim$5\% at $\log_{10}M_\ast/\msun<11.1$ after including all these profiles.
 The profiles included in this way are expected to represent the entire galaxy image and velocity map, and thus carry approximately the maximum amount of information that we can observe.
 The limited amount of improvements perhaps implies that the merger histories cannot be fully captured by the density and velocity maps, especially for stars merged a long time ago and are more completely phase mixed with the in-situ component.